What is Intuition?

 Intuition and Sixth Sense

-Intuition is often referred to as the sixth sense, a perception that allows individuals to understand situations without the need for logical reasoning.
-It serves as an inner guidance system, helping individuals navigate choices that align with their true selves.
-Experiences of intuition manifest as unexplainable feelings and impulses that guide decisions, often diverging from logical thought.
+Intuition is frequently described as the sixth sense, a profound ability to perceive and understand situations without the reliance on logical reasoning or analytical thought processes.
+It serves as a nuanced inner guidance system, helping individuals make choices that resonate authentically with their true selves and values.
+Experiences of intuition often present as powerful, inexplicable feelings or subtle impulses that guide decision-making, allowing for pathways that may defy conventional logic.

 Enhancing Your Intuitive Abilities